shahali007/User-Management/README.md

     ```
 - Install node modules
     ```bash
-    yarn or npm install
+    yarn install or npm install
     ```

 - In the project directory, you can run
     ```bash
-    yarn start
+    yarn start or npm run start
     ```
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
+- Builds the app for production
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+    ```bash
+    yarn build or npm run build
+    ```
     Your app is ready to be deployed!